katpavan/katpavan.github.io/about.markdown

 ## Trilogy

 I was an early stage C-level executive at Trilogy Education Services.
-We attained Product Market Fit fairly quickly and were acquired for $750M in mid 2019.
+We attained Product Market Fit and were acquired for $750M in mid 2019.

 ## Angel Investing